lee-yu-xuan/SC1015_Project/README.md

-# Can indiciators of heart disease indicatate diabetes?
+# Can indicators of heart disease indicatate diabetes?
 ## About
-This is a Mini-Project for SC1015 (Introduction to Data Science and Artifical Intelligence) which focuses on using indictators of heart disease and seeing if they are able to detect diabetes as well.
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artifical Intelligence) which focuses on using indicators of heart disease and seeing if they are able to detect diabetes as well.

 ## Contributors
 * Lee Yu Xuan - Data Extration, Random Forest